Pi-Squared-Inc/vsl-sdk/docs/flow.md

 - using the [`vsl_listSettledClaimsForReceiver`](rpc.md#vsl_listsettledclaimsforreceiver) endpoint
   - they can check that the message is signed by the validator
-  - they can also double check that the store signature corresponds to the intended verified.
+  - they can also double check that the stored signature corresponds to the intended verifier.